 Knowing your target audience is crucial, and your future video marketing campaign is no exception.
 But audience analysis is also an important part of video production and plays an important role in creating a video script.

-Another reason why you should pay close attention to audience analysis in your video marketing campaign is delivering the right message to the right people, especially if you’re a newborn brand.
+Another reason why you should pay close attention to audience analysis in your campaign is delivering the right message to the right people, especially if you’re a newborn brand.
 According to Social Bakers, this type of content is used primarily in the early stage of a marketing campaign, when customers are only learning about your brand.

 Audience analysis is a multifaceted process that involves the discussion of crucial points that will influence the nature of your marketing videos.
 This process involves the analysis of the following aspects:

 These aspects describe one audience persona that will characterize the whole target audience that you will address in your video.
-The more detailed this description is, the more targeted marketing video you’ll create because you’ll know exactly who you want to reach with your video message.
+The more detailed this description is, the more targeted video you’ll create because you’ll know exactly who you want to reach with your message.

 So, for better targeting and for a more detailed marketing video, make sure that you have a proper audience analysis.

 2. Explore Likes, Shares, and Comments for Content Ideas